Release from prison

 Life prisoners

-For life prisoners the rules are slightly different depending on whether the prisoner was sentenced before 8 October 2001 or on or after 8 October 2001.
+The rules for life prisoners are different depending on if the prisoner was sentenced before 8 October 2001 or on or after 8 October 2001.

 Sentences passed on or after 8 October 2001